-Many people considering a breast augmentation with implants has heard that they have to get their breast implants replaced every ten years…but, is this really true?
+Many people considering a breast augmentation in Tampa has heard that they have to get their breast implants replaced every ten years…but, is this really true?
 Is there really an expiration date for breast implants?

 Breast Implant Warranty:

 Regardless of the manufacturer, most implant companies warranty their breast implants from mechanical failure for ten years.
 This means that if the breast implant ruptures or leaks, or has any other type of mechanical failure, within ten years of placement, the manufacturer will cover the replacement cost of the implant, and occasionally, help pay for the surgeon, facility, and anesthesia fees associated with replacement.
 Some newer breast implant manufacturers also warranty their breast implants from capsular contracture for a specific number of years, often two to three years, after placement.
 Capsular contracture is the formation of excessive, thick scar tissue around one or both breast implants that can lead to pain, implant malposition, and/or breast hardness.